sot/cheta/doc/fetch_tutorial.rst

 take.
 This has a default of 1000 Mb = 1 Gb.

 The ``max_output_Mb`` only applies if you have also specified an ``outfile`` to write.
-This checks the actual output |fetch_MSIDset|, which may be smaller than the fetch object if data sampling has been reduced via the ``interpolate_dt`` argument.
-This has a default of 20 Mb.
+This checks the size of the actual output |fetch_MSIDset|, which may be smaller than the fetch object if data sampling has been reduced via the ``interpolate_dt`` argument.
+This has a default of 100 Mb.

 Both of the defaults here are relatively conservative, and with experience you can set larger values.